plone/plone.restapi-client/docs/actions/roles.md

 ### Get Roles

+### Query function

-This function returns the list of all roles in the portal.
+Use the `getRolesQuery` function to get the query for fetching the list of all roles in the portal.

-- Function name: `getRolesQuery`
+### Hook

+Use the `useGetRoles` hook to get the list of all roles in the portal.